 DUI Charges and Penalties in Georgia

-In Georgia, a DUI charge for driving with a BAC at or above 0.08% is known as a DUI per se.
+In Georgia, there are different degrees of DUI charges, depending on the exact circumstances and the amount of alcohol in your system at the time of a traffic stop.
+A DUI charge for driving with a BAC at or above 0.08% is known as a DUI per se.
 Driving while impaired, but not necessarily beyond the legal BAC limit, is known as a DUI less safe.
 The penalties for both types of DUI charge are the same.

-Driver’s license suspension;
+- Driver’s license suspension;

-Community service; and
+- Community service;

-Installation of an ignition interlock device on the driver’s vehicle.
+- Installation of an ignition interlock device on the driver’s vehicle.

 Fighting a DUI Charge